People change.

 His compassion incites me to be kinder, softer, and more forgiving to those who hurt me.

-Even amid the good aspects of friendship, we must never forget What a Friend We Have in Jesus—a friend who steps into our lives with transcendent love, a devotion that doesn’t fade over time, and the grace to lift us up whenever we turn to Him.
+Even amid the good aspects of friendship, we must never forget What a Friend We Have in Jesus—a friend who steps into our lives with transcendent love, a devotion that doesn’t fade over time, and the grace to lift us whenever we turn to Him.

 Thank you for reading!
 Want to stay up to date whenever I post a new Christ-centered blog?